phenoscape/charaparser-unsupervised/README.md

 ***** the holder is WordPOS
 ****** update POS
-case 1: the word does not exist, add it case 2: the word already exists, update it
+case 1: the word does not exist, add it.
+Increase the count by 1. case 2: the word already exists, update it
-    2.1 the old POS is NOT same as the new POS, AND	the old POS is b or the new POS is b ??? old POS wins
+    2.1 the old POS is NOT same as the new POS, AND	the old POS is b or the new POS is b ??? new POS wins
+    change POS.
+Increase the count by the number of changes made.
-    ??? new POS wins
+    ??? old POS wins
+    update the word in WordPOS holder

-    2.2 the old POS and the new POS are all [n],  update role and certaintyU
+    2.2 the old POS and the new POS are all [n] update role and certaintyU

 ***** the holder is modifier, add to Modifier holder

-Since we know the word, we try to learn new words from this word based on prefix.
+Since we know the word, we try to learn new words from this word based on its prefix, by forming some new words and checking if they exist in UnknownWord holder.

+Increase the count by 1 whenever a new word has been learned.

 For each word, if it is not in the SingularPlural Table, if it is a singular and not in the SingularPlural holder, find its plural form and add the (singular, plural) pair into the SingularPlural holder.
 Similarly, if it is a plural and not in the SingularPlural holder, find its singular form and add the (singular, plural) pair into the SingularPlural holder.
 *** Discount POS
     Given a word, its old POS, its new POS, and the mode,
     1. Find the flag of the word in Unknownword holder, then select all words from Unknownword table who have the same flag including itself
     1. For each of them,